Paul van Kemenade ( altosaxophonist – composer – bandleader – workshopleader – organizer – producer) 1957 Rotterdam Netherlands.

 Now in 2021 he is setting up the ‘Art of Tolerance Youth Orchestra’ which will be an international youth orchestra for talented musiciens from different countries.
 The music students come together for a short period on a yearly base.
 They have the opportunity to rehearse and play together in order to help, learn from.. respect.. and stimulate each other.

 Festival Stranger than Paranoia (since 1993):

-Paul van Kemenade is the initiator and programmer of the intimate festival Stranger than Paranoia that is been held every year end december in three cities in the Netherlands.
-It combines totally different musical disciplines and cultures and it crosses international boundaries for more than 26 years.
+Paul van Kemenade is the initiator and programmer of the intimate jazz-impro festival Stranger than Paranoia that is been organized every year in late december in several cities in NL.
+Stranger than Paranoia combines different musical disciplines and cultures with improvisation as the binding element.

 Jazzenzo (NL) een artistieke ontlading zonder weerga, een moment van verbijsterende schoonheid.
 Muziek die je niet, nee nooit meer loslaat. (januari 2020)

 Jazznu (NL)‘Rijpheid Van Kemenade en Busch overspant acht jaar. (januari 2020)